April 22, 2019

 • Unlocking new challenges and levels.

-To gain these incentives, new skills must be learned or solution strategies developed.
-In short: The player learns quickly, effectively, and purposefully – while having fun!
+To receive the incentives, new skills must be learned or solution strategies developed.
+In short: The player learns quickly, effectively, and purposefully – and has fun doing it!

 Schach – Spielend lernen

 Games are not just a pastime.
-We learn about strategic thinking, solving problems, and continually improving our own skills through games.
+We learn strategic thinking, problem-solving, and continuously improving our own abilities through games.

 How do you implement Gamification in further education?

-How Gamification can be effectively implemented in further education is explained by Martin Röhsner in an interview for the magazine "Training Aktuell".
-I summarize the examples of incentive systems in corporate training for you:
+How Gamification can be effectively used in further education is explained by Martin Röhsner in an interview for the magazine “Training Aktuell”.
+I summarize the examples of incentive systems in corporate further education for you:

-• Offer participating employees a small reward for answering questions correctly in the in-person seminar, such as a piece of chocolate.
+• Offer participating employees a small reward when they correctly answer questions in the classroom seminar, for example, a piece of chocolate.

-• Promise a special gift if the content has been learned and retained well, such as a book on the seminar topic.
+• Promise a special gift when the content has been well learned and retained, for example, a book on the seminar topic.

-• Supplement in-person training and offer matching online games or tasks.
+• Expand in-person training and offer matching online games or tasks.

 You can read the entire interview with Martin Röhsner here: Interview on "Gamification in Further Education"